 Science confirms the benefits of releasing judgement.
 One study used a prompt called “love reappraisal,” which encouraged participants to absorb statements of acceptance like “It’s ok to love someone I’m no longer with.”
 The result?
 Though it didn’t help participants move on immediately, they did experience a weaker emotional response to items like photos of their exes.
-In comparison, thinking about things they don’t like about their exes, such as an annoying habit, helped them move on but also brought their moods down and was distressing in the short-run.
+In comparison, thinking about things they don’t like about their exes, such as an annoying habit, helped them move on a bit but also brought their moods down and was distressing in the short run.

-Dr. Bren encourages gentle self-discipline with the sorrow.
+Dr. Bren encourages gentle self-discipline with sorrow.
 “While we are giving ourselves permission to feel our pain with no pressure of an expiration date, it is a good idea to find ways not to wallow in the pain or get stuck feeling that as our only feeling,” Dr. Bren says.
-“Some ideas for coping during this time of sadness is to connect with others who can offer supportive distraction – go to a funny movie, or go out for a nice meal with good conversation.”
+“Some ideas for coping during this time of sadness is to connect with friends and others who can offer supportive distraction — go to a funny movie or go out for a nice meal with good conversation.”

 5. Embrace self-care as a coping mechanism

-Also helpful?
-Getting in touch with your inner balance.
+Also helpful — Getting in touch with your inner balance.
 “Mindfulness or meditation exercises are very helpful for building up the mental muscles to refocus our attention onto positive things, even when we are also feeling sad,” says Dr. Bren.

 Breen adds, “By taking a few actionable steps with regular doses of self-compassion, the waves of pain from your ‘whole’ body-ache will become fewer and farther apart.”